dj-mc/rhce/README.md

 atq
 ```

-Execute an arbitrary number commands (if the system isn't busy).
+Execute an arbitrary number commands (if the system isn't busy):

 ```bash
 batch